Hjorthmedh/RGCmorphology/ms/intro.md

 ### Length measures and Branch Points

 The dendritic tree is divided into segments, split by the branch points.
-From these segmetnts, measures such as mean segment length, mean terminal segment length, number of branch points, total dendritic length and dendritic diameter are derived.
+From these segments, measures such as mean segment length, mean terminal segment length, number of branch points, total dendritic length and dendritic diameter are derived.
 Mean segment tortuosity is the ratio of the path length from the soma to the dendritic end point